-The Council's vision, priorities and objectives are clearly set out in the approved Corporate Strategy document 2009 - 2011, which is available to view on the Council's website.
+The Council's vision, priorities and objectives are clearly set out in the approved Corporate Strategy document 2011 - 2015, which is available to view on the Council's website.

-The Strategy is reviewed on an annual basis, is derived following Community consultation and has full regard for partnerships and government priorities.
-The next review of the strategy is scheduled to take place following Local Elections in May 2011.
+The Strategy is reviewed on an annual basis, and is derived following Community consultation and has full regard for partnerships and government priorities.